 CCSD’s Office of Expanded Learning receives funding for after-school programming

-“We are so proud of our efforts to secure this important money for our community and our most underserved students,” noted Jason Sakran, Director of Expanded Learning.
+“We are so proud of our efforts to secure this important money for our community and our most underserved students,” said Jason Sakran, Director of Expanded Learning.
 “These grants expand opportunities to students who wouldn’t otherwise have the chance to participate in a high quality after school program.”

 To learn how the grants will be implemented at CCSD schools, please contact Jason Sakran, Director of Expanded Learning, at (843) 402-7807.
 For more information about the 21st Century Community Learning Center program in South Carolina, contact Joyce Patterson, South Carolina Department of Education, Student Intervention Services Team Lead, at (803) 734-8291.